 What is a Nominee?

-Life insurance helps ensure that your loved ones are protected financially should anything happen.
+Making a nomination helps ensure that your loved ones are protected financially should anything happen.
 You will want your loved ones to be able to access these funds as soon as possible.

 By appointing nominee(s), the policy moneys can be disbursed much faster without the need to obtain the Grant of Probate or Letter of Administration or Distribution Order.
 Without a nomination, your insurance company is not obligated to release the policy money until these documents are obtained, which may take up to a few years.